mvs-org/mvs-rawsign/README.md

 Usage: sign [options]

 Options:
   --tx [tx]                  Hex encoded raw transaction --signall                  Sign all inputs
   --index [index]            HD index to use
-  --words [words]  Mnemonic words to use for signature --privatekey [privatekey]  Private key to use for signature -h, --help       output usage information
+  --words [words]            Mnemonic words to use for signature --privatekey [privatekey]  Private key to use for signature --wif [wif]                Private key in WIF format to use for signature --testnet                  Use testnet
+  -h, --help                 output usage informatio
 ```

 You can either use your mnemonic words or a private key.
 If you use the --privatekey option it will not ask you for a mnemonic.
 Currently the private key must be 64 characters long.